 Our preventing injuries at work section has more information and support around preventing and managing injuries in your workplace.

 Your business must provide ACC cover to all employees, including shareholder-employees.

-ACC offers a number of ways for businesses to reduce their levy payments by working to reduce risks in the workplace.
+ACC offers these ways for businesses to reduce their levy payments by working to reduce risks in the workplace:

 You are automatically covered by ACC if you have a work-related injury or illness, or if you get injured outside of work.
 It is important to make an ACC claim as soon as possible so you can receive entitlements.

 Keep your workplace safe and free from injury with these tips and resources.